 Co-Ownership is a Do It Yourself Shared Ownership scheme (DIYSO) exclusively for Northern Ireland.
 If you hope to own your own home but can’t quite afford it, Co-Ownership may help you onto the home ownership ladder.

-Co-Ownership has been running very successfully since 1978 and so far has helped more than 25,000 households to purchase the homes of their choice through shared ownership.
-Over 7,500 homes across Northern Ireland are currently Co-Ownership homes.
+Co-Ownership has been running very successfully since 1978 and so far has helped over 25,500 households to purchase the homes of their choice through shared ownership.
+Over 8,000 homes across Northern Ireland are currently Co-Ownership homes.

 Purchasers take as large a share as they can afford to start with, between 50% and 90% (known as the ‘starter share’).
 They can then increase that share at any time (‘staircasing’).

 Co-Ownership purchasers are known as leaseholders because they receive an equity sharing lease on their properties.

 The Northern Ireland Co-Ownership Housing Association Limited, better known as Co-Ownership Housing, is Northern Ireland’s regional body for shared ownership and the organisation that runs the Co-Ownership Scheme.

 We are a registered housing association and industrial & provident society, regulated and funded by the Department for Social Development.

 We are governed by a Board of Management, made up of non-executive directors elected from the shareholders.